kbbushman/kbbrandom/README.md

 After the step above, you will now have a new directory with your gem name and the following files inside: Gemfile, LICENSE, README.md, Rakefile, lib, [gem name].gemspec.

 Change directories into the new gem folder, and open [gem name].gemspec in a text editor.
-Visit the Ruby Gems Guides for details, but you should update authors, email, summary, description, and homepage.
+Visit the [Ruby Gems Guides](http://guides.rubygems.org/make-your-own-gem/) for details, but you should update authors, email, summary, description, and homepage.
 Also, comment out the block below license if you plan on pushing to RubyGems.org.
 Save your changes.

-Your custom code will go in the /lib/[gem name].rb file.
+- Place your code that will define the functionality of this gem in the '/lib/[gem name].rb' file.

 Once your masterpiece has been written, save it.
 Now let's move on....

 #### Push It